konturio/disaster-ninja-fe/src/features/layer_features_panel/readme.md

 ### How to use

-1. Add `FeatureFlag.LAYER_FEATURES_PANEL` flag to the app configuration:
+1. Add `FeatureFlag.LAYER_FEATURES_PANEL` feature to the app configuration:

 ```ts
 {